 BCI: Endorsing a claim for Better Cotton

-The Better Cotton Initiative (BCI), founded in 2009 and initiated by some visionary organisations, including adidas, H&M, IKEA, Oxfam and WWF, aims to improve the livelihood and economic development in cotton producing areas, reduce the environmental impact of cotton production and secure the future of the sector.
-For example, it challenges damaging crop protection practices, water abuse, diminishing soil fertility and unhealthy practices such as child or forced labour.
+The Better Cotton Initiative (BCI), founded in 2009 and initiated by some visionary organisations, including Adidas, H&M, IKEA, Oxfam and WWF, aims to improve the livelihood and economic development in cotton producing areas, reduce the environmental impact of cotton production and secure the future of the sector.
+It challenges things like damaging crop protection practices, water abuse, diminishing soil fertility and unhealthy practices such as child or forced labour.

-To reach this goal, BCI defines what a better, more sustainable way of growing cotton looks like, and, through a network of partners, trains and supports farmers to adapt to the corresponding techniques.
+To reach this goal, BCI defines what a better, more sustainable way of growing cotton looks like, and trains and supports farmers to adapt to the corresponding techniques.
 In 2013, 680,000 farmers produced 905,000 metric tonnes of Better Cotton.
 The goal is to increase these numbers to 5 million and 8.2 million respectively by 2020.
-An important prerequisite for that is the uptake of Better Cotton by the supply chain.

 The figure below shows a typical supply chain for Better Cotton.
 Farmers bring their yield to a cotton gin, where cotton fibres are separated from their seeds and then processed into cotton bales.
 These bales are traded or directly sold to spinners that in turn supply fabric mills with yarn.
 The fabric is sold and further processed into consumer products, like clothes, which are then delivered to retailers.